Welcome to my blog

 So what can you expect to read about here?

 I don’t run anyone’s money but my own and my family’s.
 I have for 10 years and I’ve done well during that time.
-I can’t give you the exact figure, but I started in 2003 with about $20,000 and today that number is well into seven figures, all while the S&P has done nothing.
+I can’t give you the exact figure, but I started in 2003 with about $20,000 and today that number into the seven figures, all while the S&P has done nothing.
 I run my own portfolios and do a lot of due diligence on my stock purchases.
 I buy mostly (but not exclusively) microcap stocks, primarily because the value most often lies in those stocks that are not followed by many others.
 This can cause my portfolio to have a lot of volatility and it has led to more than a few sleep deprived nights, but such is life and I have had good success with my strategy.